In this article, I have shared 5 tips for guitarists going into the studio for the first time recording their guitar.

-This will involve getting your frets to where there’s no buzzing, setting the action for your playing style, setting the intonation so that it’s as close to in tune as possible at all time, and cleaning out the pots so that there’s no crackles.
+This will involve getting your frets to where there’s no buzzing, setting the action for your playing style, setting the intonation so that it’s as close to in tune as possible at all times, and cleaning out the pots so that there are no crackles.

 While most studios will have gear on hand, if you know what you want in the studio it’s going to be better to bring the sound with you rather than burn studio time trying out sounds.